-The Manitoba Hydro Senior Environmental Assessment Officer will be responsible for making the final decision on mitigation measures to be applied, in consultation with Environmental Officer/Inspector, the MMTP Monitoring Committee Environmental Monitor, a qualified biologist, Project Engineer and when uncertainty exists, the appropriate Provincial or Federal regulatory authorities.
+The Manitoba Hydro senior environmental assessment officer will be responsible for making the final decision on mitigation measures to be applied, in consultation with environmental officer / inspector, a qualified biologist, Project Engineer and when uncertainty exists, the appropriate Provincial or Federal regulatory authorities.
 Mitigation measures generally fall into categories previously identified above.